 South Grand Boulevard features many businesses catering to the variety of immigrants that call Dutchtown home.
-Several Vietnamese restaurants, groceries, and coffee shops, along with the Gurung Bazaar serving the Nepalese immigrant community, several small churches, and other shops and offices line South Grand.
+Several Vietnamese restaurants, groceries, and coffee shops, along with the Gurung Bazaar serving the Nepali immigrant community, several small churches, and other shops and offices line South Grand.

 In addition to the evolving lineup of shops catering to the ever-changing community are businesses that have called Dutchtown home for decades: Merb’s Candies, famous for their Bionic Apples and chocolate-covered strawberries; the resurrected Feasting Fox Restaurant; and of course Ted Drewes Frozen Custard — Dutchtown’s little secret, featuring shorter lines and easier parking than the better-known St. Louis Hills location.
 St. Mary’s Catholic High School and their 27 acre campus hold down the southern end of Grand at Delor.

 Recently Habitat for Humanity St. Louis renovated a long-vacant 50,000 square foot building at South Grand and Chippewa to serve as their headquarters, warehouse, and ReStore, an outlet offering new and reusable construction materials and tools.
 And soon, Garcia Properties plans to take on the Grandview Arcade Building, which had sat vacant for decades.

 Chippewa Street, the official boundary between Gravois Park and Dutchtown proper, has suffered from disinvestment in recent decades.
 However, Rise Community Development and Lutheran Development Group’s $12 million Chippewa Park project aims to tackle vacancy and quality housing issues in the area by redeveloping fifteen buildings.
 The recently adopted Gravois-Jefferson Historic Neighborhoods Plan lays the groundwork for future development planning, with a special focus on the under-appreciated Chippewa Street.